teddy-ambona/financial-data-api/terraform/README.md

 [cf terraform-aws-modules/vpc/aws](https://github.com/terraform-aws-modules/terraform-aws-vpc):

-This module will create a VPC with the following caracteristics:
+This module will:

-- new VPC
+- Create a new VPC
+- Attach an internet gateway to the VPC
+- Create a private subnet and a public subnet
+- Create a NAT gateway
+- Create a route table association

 ```bash
 cd terraform/live/dev/vpc